What is self-talk?

 Understanding positive self-talk

-Positive self-talk, as the name implies, is positive and can help you to feel better about yourself and what’s happening in your life.
+Positive self-talk can help you feel better about yourself and what’s happening in your life.
+It can be encouraging, constructive, balanced, and solution-oriented while acknowledging challenges and capabilities.

-It can be possible to turn your negative self-talk into positive self-talk.
-You can start by noticing when your self-talk becomes negative, and then think about the situation in a more positive way.
+It is possible to turn your negative self-talk into positive self-talk.
+You can start by noticing when your self-talk becomes negative and then think about the situation in a more positive way.
 You can think about what you’re grateful for, focus on the benefits, and keep things in perspective.

-According to Health Direct[2], some positive self-talk benefits include improving self-esteem and wellbeing, managing stress levels, and potentially helping to reduce symptoms of depression and anxiety.
+According to Health Direct[2], positive self-talk can help to improve self-esteem and wellbeing, manage stress levels, and potentially help reduce symptoms of depression and anxiety.

 Examples of positive self-talk